holdfenytolvaj/org.ucdetector.ofbiz/README.txt

 - mark views that are calling not existing screens or not called from controllers

 --- How to use -------------------------------------
-just get the two jars from the release and put it into eclipse's dropin directory
+1) Grab the latest release from https://github.com/holdfenytolvaj/org.ucdetector.ofbiz/releases
+2) You need to unzip into eclipse's dropin folder.
    (In Ubuntu: ~/.eclipse/org.eclipse.platform../dropins)
+3) Start eclipse
+4) Right click on Project -> select UCDetector -> Analyze Ofbiz
+5) Add the tab "Markers" to your view
+6) Some report will be generated under /workspace/ucdetector_reports (this can be configured on the options)

 --- How to modify ----------------------------------
 you need to checkout first the org.ucdetector project from: